marikgoldstein/marikgoldstein.github.io/index.markdown

 * (Spring 2024) Looking forward to being a student researcher at Google DeepMind NYC with [Will Grathwohl](https://www.cs.toronto.edu/~wgrathwohl/), starting in May!

-* (Spring 2024) honored to receive the Henning Biermann Prize at NYU Courant!
+* (Spring 2024) honored to receive the Henning Biermann Prize for teaching by a PhD student at NYU Courant!

 * (Spring 2024) accepted to ICML 2024: Denoising Score Matching For Nonlinear Diffusion Processes (coming soon)! with Raghav Singhal and
 Rajesh Ranganath.